Dev-Tanish/Dev-Tanish/README.md

 # 💫 About Me:
-Welcome to my page!
+Welcome to my page.
-[!I'm Tanish, Fullstack developer from  Madhya pradesh, India.]
+I'm Tanish, Fullstack developer from  Madhya pradesh, India.

 ## 🌐 Socials: